 This food is formulated with brown rice, which is a low-calorie alternative that contains very little fat.
 It also contains oats and wheat for increased fiber.
 Soy and fish are included as the sole protein and fat sources.

-Because this food is in a kibble form, it prevents selective feeding.
+Since this food is in a kibble form, it prevents selective feeding.
 This can be a problem with seed-based formulas and can cause nutritional problems in rats.

 2. Kaytee Supreme Fortified Daily Diet Rat Food — Best Value

 This food contains no artificial colors or flavors.
-It is a complete diet that includes everything your rat needs to thrive.
+It is a complete diet that includes everything that your rat needs to thrive.

 3. Oxbow Garden Select Adult Rat Food — Premium Choice

 Similar to other pellet options, some rats refuse to eat this.
-They prefer the forage-like, seed mixes as opposed to these pellets.
+They prefer the forage-like seed mixes as opposed to these pellets.

-4. Mazuri Rat Food
+4. Mazuri Mouse & Rat Food

 This formula includes a variety of nutrient-rich ingredients, like flaxseed.
 It also includes dried yucca, which may reduce stool and urine odor.
-It is fortified with vitamin E to ensure that your rat gets all the nutrients they need.
+It is fortified with vitamin E to ensure that your rat gets all the nutrients that they need.
 Omega-3 fatty acids occur naturally in many of the ingredients, promoting healthy skin and coat.

 This formula is in a pellet form, so your rat can’t just pick out the ingredients they like.
 The pellets encourage gnawing, which helps prevent overgrown teeth.
 It is also free from artificial colors and flavors.